Change OTP maximum uses and login attempts

 return_attributes: Vendor-Specific: Vendor-ID-Name: Vendor-Type1: Value Vendor-Type2: - Value1 - Value2

-Currently MIRACL RADIUS supports only MS and Fortinet Vendor-IDs.
+Currently MIRACL RADIUS server supports only MS and Fortinet Vendor-IDs.